Intel's Pay-As-You-Go CPU Feature Gets Launch Window

 Intel certainly earns premium by offering workload optimized SKUs, but disabling certain features from certain models, then marking them appropriately and shipping them separately from other SKUs (shipped to the same client) is expensive — it can be tens of millions of dollars per year (or even more) of added logistical costs, not to mention the confusion added to the expansive product stack.

 But what if Intel only offers base models of its Xeon Scalable CPUs and then allows customers to buy the extra features they need and enable them by using a software update?
 This is what SDSi enables Intel to do.
-Other use cases of course include literal upgrades of certain features as they become needed and/or repurposing existing machines.
+Other use cases include literal upgrades of certain features as they become needed and/or repurposing existing machines.
+For example, if a data center needs to reconfigure CPUs in terms of clocks and TDPs, it would be able to buy that capability without changing servers or CPUs.

-Intel of course yet has to disclose all the peculiarities of SDSi and its exact plans about the mechanism, but at this point, we are pretty certain that the technology will show up soon.
+Intel yet has to disclose all the peculiarities of SDSi and its exact plans about the mechanism, but at this point, we are pretty certain that the technology will show up soon.